International Scholarships Abound; Study-Abroad Students Heading to Europe This Summer

 "With this generous Gilman scholarship, I am able to make the most of my time abroad and I could not be more thankful for the privilege."

-The 27 USF students who won Benjamin A. Gilman International Scholarships for the summer of 2018 represent the most USF recipients ever, according to the USF Office of National Scholarships.
+The 27 USF students who won Benjamin A. Gilman International Scholarships for the summer of 2018 represent the most USF recipients ever, according to the USF Office of National Scholars.
 And, the amount this year by far eclipses the number of Gilman scholarship recipients from other Florida universities.

 The University of Florida announced 17 students won scholarships; Florida State, 16 and Florida International, nine.
 The USF number also ranked fourth nationally behind the University of California, Berkley; the University of Texas at Austin and the University of California, Davis.